 IGP Ogbonna Onovo Speaks on: South East Security Challenges and Solution

-The South East Economic and Security summit yeesterday in Enugu brainstormed on factors that are dragging
+The South East Economic and Security summit yesterday in Enugu brainstormed on factors that are dragging

 back the economic prosperity of the region.
 Prominent sons and daughters of the region were in attendace.
 The former President of Nigeria, President Olusegun Obasanjo was also in attendance.